-The majority of college students do not graduate in four-years, whether it is due to changing majors, dropping courses, taking time off, or changing expectations of curriculum.
+The majority of college students do not graduate in four years, whether it is due to changing majors, dropping courses, taking time off, or changing expectations of the curriculum.
 The high school-to-college pipeline is responsible for 30% of college students dropping out during their first year.
 By year six, 56% of students have dropped out.
 It is natural for college dropouts to feel like they have given up on their goals, but shame around dropping out of college can lead to losing motivation to make different goals.
 Self-compassion can motivate college dropouts to rebuild their relationship with themselves and look at their situation as an opportunity to explore what they truly value.

 Challenging Fears of Failure